mrange/T4JsonSerializer/README.md

 There are more differences when deserializing the objects.

-First, the consume test case is the fast naturally as just iterates through the tokens but take little actions.
-This is the base line.
+First, the consume test case is the fastest naturally as just iterates through the tokens.
+This is the base line as all serializers need to iterate through the tokens.

-The source generated deserializer does better than the classic JsonSerializer as we hoped.
+The source generated deserializer does better than the classic JsonSerializer.
 This is likely because of some preprocessing done by the source generator.
 However, looking at the generated code it seems that the deserializer does depend on metadata and not a pre-generated method such as when serializing json.

 This is likely why the T4 generated deserializer does a bit better as it has generated methods for deserialization.

-The source generator supports more features that the T4 generated code currently don't and if you have classes with a large amount of attributes the linear search utilized by the T4 generated code will likely perform worse.
+The source generator supports more features than the T4 generated code currently does and if you have classes with a large amount of attributes the linear search utilized by the T4 generated code will likely perform worse.

 The overhead incurred by the T4 generated code from the base line seems to be around 15% which isn't bad IMO.